MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/slow-performance-sources.md

 For example, when your app accesses your on-premises data source, the location of on-premises data gateway should be close to the data source to minimize any extra overhead between the gateway, and the data source.

-## Temporary throttling of high volume requests at the backend
+## Temporary throttling of high-volume requests at the backend

-Depending on how you design a canvas app, it may generate many data calls within a small period intentionally.
-For example, an app connecting to a Microsoft Dataverse environment&mdash;subject to the [Dataverse service protection API limits](https://docs.microsoft.com/powerapps/developer/data-platform/api-limits).
+Depending on how you design a canvas app, it may generate many data calls within a small amount of time.
+For example, an app connecting to a Microsoft Dataverse environment is subject to the [Dataverse service protection API limits](https://docs.microsoft.com/powerapps/developer/data-platform/api-limits).
+Such app may get throttled when the data calls exceed the supported limits.

 Another example is when using [Content Conversation](https://docs.microsoft.com/connectors/conversionservice/) connector.
 Calls per connection per user are limited to 600 over 60 seconds for this connector.

 If an app exceeds the connector's throttling limits, the app is subject to a temporary throttle.
-When throttled, profiling the app using [Monitor](../monitor-overview.md) would help you to avoid this problem.
-Also, if your app is built to generate many such data calls, whether calls get throttled or not, your users may not experience the best experience.
+If throttled, profiling the app using [Monitor](../monitor-overview.md) would help you to investigate this problem.
+In addition, apps generating many avoidable data calls may not give the best user experience, whether the calls get throttled, or not.

-Connector-specific limits are available in [Power Apps connectors](https://docs.microsoft.com/connectors/connector-reference/connector-reference-powerapps-connectors) documentation, and may vary in comparison to other connectors.

 Makers can select from several data sources available for Power Apps using different [connectors](connections-list.md).
 Although there are many options to choose a data source from, it's important to choose the right data source and connector from many perspectives&mdash;architecture, performance, maintenance, scalability, and so on.

+Connector-specific limits are available in [Power Apps connectors](https://docs.microsoft.com/connectors/connector-reference/connector-reference-powerapps-connectors) documentation, and may vary in comparison to other connectors.

 ## Next steps